moraneus/RV-with-Allens-interval/README.md

    4. `and(before(a, b), not(after(d, c)))`
 ### 3. intervals.pl:
 Contains all interval operations (`starts` and `ends`) as prolog terms.
+### 4. intervals_generator.py:
+Python script which create prolog file contains those interval (`start` or `end`), sorted by time.
+The defualt parmaters can be changed inside the script.

 ## Running sample:
 ### Specification: